 - Port Barton: magical islands and almost being murdered

-- The 9 islands not to miss in the Philippines
+- The best islands in the Philippines to visit

 See you next time for more adventures,